PacHashs/BloodHorn-Dev/README.md

 ## Documentation
 See docs/ and other markdowns for detailed information on protocols and APIs.

+## FAQ

+### What is the size of BloodHorn?
+BloodHorn source code is approximately 500 KB before compilation.
+After building, the bootloader binary ranges from 1.5 to 2 MB depending on enabled features and architecture.

+### How do I contribute to BloodHorn?
+Contributions are welcome!
+Please see our contribution guidelines in the docs/ directory and feel free to open issues or submit pull requests on our Codeberg repository.

+### Does BloodHorn support Secure Boot?
+Yes, BloodHorn includes comprehensive Secure Boot support with TPM 2.0 integration and cryptographic verification of all loaded modules.

 ## Contributors

 - **[PacHash](https://github.com/PacHashs)** - Lead Developer